bjerkio/vault-action/README.md

 # Contribute

 Feel free to open issues and pull requests.
 We appreciate all the help we can get!
-At the moment, the most valuable are adding new auth methods, such as token and approle.
+At the moment, the most valuable are adding new auth methods, such as approle.
 We also really want to add E2E testing!

 # Thanks too…